Zetrith/Prepatcher/README.md

 ## Compiling
-Clone anywhere and go to the Sources folder.
+Clone anywhere and go to the Source folder.
 Run `dotnet build` and/or `dotnet test`.
 If you want to run it ingame clone to the Mods folder.